-In 2007, both we and Targa adopted Long-Term Incentive Plans (each, an "LTIP") for employees, consultants, directors and non-employee directors of us and our affiliates who perform services for Targa or its affiliates.
+In 2007, both we and the Partnership adopted Long-Term Incentive Plans (each, an "LTIP") for employees, consultants, directors and non-employee directors of us and our affiliates who perform services for us or our affiliates.
 The awards under this plan included performance units, phantom units and director grants.
-Our LTIP ("TRP LTIP") provided for, among other things, the grant of both cash-settled and equity-settled performance units.
-In connection with the TRC/TRP Merger, as of February 17, 2016, Targa assumed, adopted, and amended the TRP LTIP, and changed the name of the plan to the Targa Resources Corp.
-Equity Compensation Plan (as assumed, adopted and amended, the "TRC Equity Compensation Plan" or the "Plan"), and Targa assumed all our obligations associated with the Plan existing prior to the assumption and adoption by us.
+The Partnership LTIP ("TRP LTIP") provided for, among other things, the grant of both cash-settled and equity-settled performance units.
+In connection with the TRC/TRP Merger, as of February 17, 2016, we assumed, adopted, and amended the TRP LTIP, and changed the name of the plan to the Targa Resources Corp.
+Equity Compensation Plan (as assumed, adopted and amended, the "TRC Equity Compensation Plan"), and we assumed all Partnership obligations associated with the Plan existing prior to its assumption and adoption by us.
 The TRC Equity Compensation Plan allows for the grant of options, performance shares, restricted stocks, replacement stocks and other stock-based awards.
 The termination date for this plan was February 7, 2017.